fjavierm/ceh/03-Scanning_Networks/README.md

 Without questions, the most well know is [Nmap](https://nmap.org).
 Nowadays, it is not just a port scanner, it can perform some other things but, here, the only interest is its scanning capabilities.
 Nmap can discover live hosts, open ports, services version and operative systems among other things.

+When talking about the different scanning techniques, some command will be shown referring to Nmap syntax.

 ##### hping2 and hping3

 hping3 has been already named but, it has not been listed the things that can be done with it and its great capabilities to handcraft packets.
 Things like: